jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 By beginning a segment of the route with a colon (`:`), we make that segment dynamic.
 Rails will, for the purpose of routing, allow anything there; it’s like a wildcard.

 Notice that each of these routes are similar in structure.
 They all start with `/rps/` and end with some move name.

-Now one route can do the work for the 3 routes we defined before.
+With a dynamic route we can define one route that will match all three of those routes:

 ```rb
 get("/rps/:move", { :controller => "moves", :action => "play" })